How does it feel?

 Why didn’t you use a fabric medium?

-ANSWER- the sofa I painted three years ago was a flat woven cotton poly blend.
+ANSWER– The sofa I painted 3 years ago (pictured below) was my 1st attempt and it was a flat woven cotton poly blend.

 I told myself that I would try this, someday…